 - Publish interesting content about the Brand

-- Promote this account in different SNS platforms
+- Promote this account on different SNS platforms

 In China, cosmetics consumers have another place to go online to search for information which turns out to be professional cosmetics SNS sites.

-On those sites, you will find many people, mostly girls, quite professional in cosmetics and their comment and evaluation on the products are very important and influential to the others.
-And the information of the products is usually shown in a way of Pinterest does most of the time.
+On those sites, you will find many people, mostly girls, quite professional in cosmetics, and their comments and evaluation of the products are very important and influential to others.
+And the information about the products is usually shown in a way of Pinterest does most of the time.